rose-pine/rose-pine-site/readme.md

 ## Contributing

-PR's are welcome and appreciated!
+PRs are welcome and appreciated!

 ### Themes